-The students will be given 12 lecture questions through the Summer 17 semester.
+The students will be given 12 lecture questions through the spring 2018 semester.
 In addition, they will only answer and turn in 8 Lecture questions for the Summer 2017 semester.
-The lecture Questions would be do by the end of the semester.
+The lecture Questions would be due by the end of the semester.
 However, I recommend not wait until the last week of the semester to turn them in.

-To get all complete points on the lecture questions I recommend to stick to the facts that we discuss in class.
-Your paper should be in 12-point Times New Roman format at all times.
+To get all complete points on the lecture questions I recommend sticking to the facts that we discuss in class.
+Your paper should be in 12-point Times New Roman format always.
 Font size and style mismatches are automatic red marks on your paper and will result in a lower grade.
 You are expected to proofread your assignments before and after you print it, make sure the language and prose of your statements does three things: make sense, is grammatically correct and is in proper syntax.
-Deliver competent phrases that do not detract but amplify your writing, the overall language level of the paper must be on a college level.
+Deliver competent phrases that do not detract but amplify your writing, the overall language level of